nguyl783/GEOG490-Grocery-Store-Accessibiity-/README.md

 https://github.com/gis-ops/routingpy

 Approach:
-- census data looking at commuting by car; distances from block group, etc.
+- using census data to look at commuting time by car and walking
-- assesbility by bus, car, bikes (what is available by data) network data
+- accessibility by public transit (EMX, LTD busses) and bikes (what is available by data) network data
-- rating grocery stores by price & quiality
+- rating grocery stores by price & quality
+- using network data to look at driving time from businesses to grocery stores

 Expected Outcomes:
 - Map of accessibility of grocery stores
     - looking at accessibility by bus, foot, and car
-- DataFrame containing statistics of time of travel using different methods of transportation
+- Table that includes statistics showing accessibility (details TBD)

 References: